Best Electrolyte Powders of 2025

 Cons:

-Cost: $36 for 32 packet box | Sodium per serving: 330 milligrams | Calories per serving: 10 | Carbohydrates per serving: 3 grams | Flavors: Lemon Lime, Watermelon, Passion Fruit, Peach
+Cost: $36 for 32-packet box | Sodium per serving: 330 milligrams | Calories per serving: 10 | Carbohydrates per serving: 3 grams | Flavors: Lemon Lime, Watermelon, Passion Fruit, Peach

-Shop the DripDrop Zero Sugar electrolyte mix
+Shop the DripDrop Zero Sugar Electrolyte Mix

-Best High-Sodium Electrolyte Drink Mix: LMNT
+Best High-Sodium Electrolyte Powder: LMNT ($45 for 30 servings)

 • High sodium in a single serving for heavy sweaters

-• Small and easy-to-carry packets
+• Small packets are easy to carry

 Cons: